 - Completing the sales process by taking a commitment

 - Ensuring prompt delivery of the service and follow-up with the customer for any feedback

 These stages remain more or less the same for any product or service.
 However, organizations need to tailor these stages for their specific requirements and sensitize the sales force about their importance.
-The sales team needs to thoroughly understand the sales process in order to effectively execute it.
+The sales team needs to thoroughly understand the sales process in order to execute it effectively.

-Organizations normally focus on product training and soft skills training for the sales personnel.
-However, having a training program which covers all the above aspects would be truly comprehensive and empowering for a sales person.
+Organizations normally focus on product training and soft skills training for their sales personnel.
+However, having a training program which covers all the above aspects would be truly comprehensive and empower a sales person.